Pomeroy Game and Nature Reserve

 The church and cemetery are surviving memorials to these early settlers.
 Cuylerville church is located just outside the perimeter of Pomeroy and is now a National Monument.
 Services are still held.

 Surviving early settlement, wars and various attempts at agriculture; a period of time as a cattle and goat farm Pomeroy has now taken on a new life as a small game and nature reserve.
 The land is a mixture of open veldt and bush providing the perfect environment for indigenous flora and fauna.
 Well maintained tracks throughout the reserve provide easy access to most areas and there are places to stop, rest and watch.

 The current owners are keen to build on the work started by the previous owner and increase the species that live on Pomeroy.
 News of new additions will be detailed on the website – so watch this space!

-Home to a variety of game (excluding the big 5 – there just isn’t enough space for them) visitors can expect to see Giraffe, Blue Wildebeest, Blesbok, Waterbuck, Kudo, Nyala, Bushbuck, Zebras, Impala, Warthog, Ostrich, Common Duiker, Vervet monkeys and Baboons.
-More elusive are Caracal, Jackal, Porcupine, Otters, Bat Eared Foxes, and other smaller mammals such as mongoose.
+Home to a variety of game (excluding the big 5 – there just isn’t enough space for them) visitors can expect to see Giraffe, Blue Wildebeest, Blesbok, Waterbuck, Kudo, Nyala, Bushbuck, Zebras, Impala, Warthog, Ostrich, Common Duiker and Vervet monkeys.
+More elusive are Caracal, Aardvark, Jackal, Porcupine, Otters, Bat Eared Foxes, and other smaller mammals such as mongoose.